katyachemistry/PLI_prediction/README.md

 #### Example Commands
 **Training**

-If you want to reproduce the experiment, run the following, for example:
+If you want to reproduce the experiment, run the following:

 ```python reproduce_the_experiment.py --project my_project --protein-reps prott5```